8ta4/quest/DONTREADME.md

 Instead, `quest` relies on event listeners in the content scripts.

 > Can the viewport adjust when you reveal an answer?
-(Planned)

 Yes, it can!
 Whenever you reveal an answer, the viewport may adjust so that the beginning of the newly revealed content is as close to the top of the screen as possible.
 In most cases, it'll position the content right at the top.
 But, if you're near the end of the document, it might not be able to place it exactly there.